Eagles to play 10 NCAA Tournament teams.

 This is Johnson's second stint at BC as he was an assistant coach from 2005-08.

-Johnson inherited a team which won only seven games overall, including just two ACC victories.
-In his first season at the Heights, Johnson help the team improve to a 12-19 overall record, including five ACC regular season victories, as well as a first round win over Virginia in the ACC Tournament.
+Johnson inherited a team in 2012-13 which won only seven games overall, including just two ACC victories.
+In his first season at the Heights, Johnson help the team improve to a 12-19 overall record, including five ACC regular season victories and a first round win over Virginia in the ACC Tournament.

-In non-conference action, BC went 7-6 and had key wins over perennial Big East power Rutgers as well as BYU.
+In non-conference action, BC went 7-6 and had key wins over perennial power Rutgers as well as BYU.

-The team also won the final regular season ACC game vs. Georgia Tech, its first win over the Yellow Jackets since Jan.
+The team also won the final regular season ACC game vs. Georgia Tech, it was the first win over the Yellow Jackets since Jan.
 17, 2010.

 BC defeated Virginia twice - once in the regular season and in the first round of the ACC Tournament.
 It marked the first time BC had defeated UVA in the ACC Tournament and was the Eagles first ACC Tournament win since 2010.